Child ADHD versus ADD

 Technically, ADHD is considered a diagnosis in the DSM-V (psychiatric diagnostic manual) and can be treated with psycho-stimulants with certain success.
 However, this type of brain wiring has served many cultures, careers and people and can definitely be an asset in the right setting.
 Though, it may make it much more difficult to sit at a desk for 7-11 hours per day; ADHD can certainly be beneficial in certain healthcare careers, military and combat careers, fire fighting, travel/sales position, hunting, agriculture, teaching, and sports, etc. In fact, it is hypothesized that many brilliant people probably had ADHD including Leonardo DaVinci, one of the greatest minds of all time.
 During the school years, though, it can definitely be of assistance to have a 504 plan or IEP (individualized education plan).
 We would be happy to assist your child with that process.

-Nicole Story, M.Ed, Ed.S, LMFT, LMHC is a psychotherapist with dual licenses in Marriage and Family Therapy (LMFT) and Mental Health Counseling (LMHC).
+Nicole Story, M.Ed, Ed.S, LMFT, LMHC, NCC is a psychotherapist with dual licenses in Marriage and Family Therapy (LMFT) and Mental Health Counseling (LMHC).

-She is an active member of the Florida Association for Infant Mental Health/FAIMH and the American Psychological Association/APA and served as Ethics Chair of FAMFT and President of AAMFT.
+She is an active member of the Florida Association for Infant Mental Health/FAIMH and the American Psychological Association/APA and served as Ethics Chair of FAMFT and as the President of AAMFT.

-She also trains and supervises clinical staff at the Youth Crisis Center; Camelot Community Care; Family Foundations; Breakthroughs; the Naval Hospital; River Region; the VA; and several private practices.
+She has also trained and supervised clinical staff at the Youth Crisis Center; Camelot Community Care; Family Foundations; Breakthroughs; the Naval Hospital; River Region; the VA; and numerous private practices.